openfaas/faas-netes/chart/openfaas/README.md

 * Portable - runs on existing hardware or public/private cloud - [Kubernetes](https://github.com/openfaas/faas-netes) and Docker Swarm native
 * [CLI](http://github.com/openfaas/faas-cli) available with YAML format for templating and defining functions
 * Auto-scales as demand increases
+* Compatible with Istio mTLS (all health checks are done with exec wget)

 ## Deploy OpenFaaS